rakesh85gmat/cqf/README.md

-# cqf
+# quant finance related
-all cqf related
+Disclaimer: this is my playground.
+Use the code with discretion.